livekit/livekit-cli/README.md

    remove-participant
    mute-track
    update-subscriptions
-   join-room             joins a room as a client start-recording       starts a recording with a deployed recorder service end-recording
+   join-room             Joins a room as a client start-recording       Starts a recording with a deployed recorder service add-output            Adds an rtmp output url to a live recording remove-output         Removes an rtmp output url from a live recording end-recording         Ends a recording
    help, h               Shows a list of commands or help for one command

 GLOBAL OPTIONS: